DominicTremblay/w1d2-lecture/plan.md

   - Getting errors is part of the process -> Debugging
   - Incremental development is triggered by raising errors that will guide us in order to do the next steps

-## What is an Algorithm

-- Put simply an algorithm is a **series of steps to solve a problem**

-- A more formal definition:

-> "An algorithm is a _sequence of unambiguous instructions_ for _solving a problem_, i.e., for obtaining a required _output_ for any _legitimate input_ in a _finite amount of time._" -- _Anany Levitin_

-- Sequence of unambiguous instructions

-  - Humans use abstractions for almost everything (Grabing a coffee, go to work, etc)
-  - Computers needs to be told every detailed steps in order to do something.
-These steps need to be precise.

-- Solving a Problem

-  - Am I solving the right problem?
-  - Do I truly understand the problem

-- Obtaining the required output

-  - Am I getting the right solution?
-Does it solved the problem?

-- Any legitimate input

-  - Am I dealing with the right input?
-  - Does it work with a different set of data?

-- A finite amount of time

-  - Can the solution be found in a reasonable amount of time

 ## Creating the app